lwvmobile/ledacs-esk/readme.txt

 The software requires this precise number for proper function.
 In fact, past RTL_UDP, it is not advised to change any of the values as it may hamper the proper functionality of the dot-detector program and subsequently, properly tuning in voice channels.
 ANY FURTHER MODIFICATION IS AT YOUR OWN DISCRETION AND CANNOT BE HELPED.

+Alternatively, on Rapberry Pi hardware, you may be able to use the repo version of rtl_fm as it incorporates UDP threads and seems to some degree to function properly, but you may need to specify a manual squelch level that encompasses all of your LCNs.
+However, it cannot be officially supported now, and it is recommended to stick with rtl_udp for now.
+Any feedback of working setups with rtl-sdr+rpt UDP functionality greatly appreciated.

+Note: On Raspberry Pi, if ./detector and rtl_udp come up with a USB claimed error message, please run: sudo modprobe -r dvb_usb_rtl28xxu

+or add to blacklist if you desire.

 What Dot Detector does: